toneflix/vue-component-pack/packages/vue-auth/docs/api.md

 user: Ref<AU>
 ```

-- Returns: A reactive reference to the user object, or null if no user is logged in.
+- **Returns**: A reactive reference to the user object, or null if no user is logged in.

 #### `isAuthenticated`